mechanicalnull/sourcery_pane/README.md

 After that, just copy this folder into your plugins directory ([instructions](https://docs.binary.ninja/guide/plugins/index.html#using-plugins)).

-Only tested on Linux, probably also works on Mac.
+### Mac OS X

+Install the plugin as normal.

+Install binutils either by compiling from [source](https://www.gnu.org/software/binutils/) or doing `brew install binutils`, and then copy `addr2line` into your path.
+Keep in mind the sourcery pane will only work for binaries that your version of `addr2line` supports (Mach-O should be included in the homebrew build, but you can check with `addr2line --help`).

 ## Minimum Version

-This plugin uses `binaryninjaui` so it will probably only work on newer versions, tested on stable 1.1.1689.
+Tested on stable 1.1.1689.
+This plugin uses `binaryninjaui` so it will probably only work on newer versions.